hashicorp/terraform-website/content/source/docs/enterprise/private/simplified-migration.html.md

 ### Terraform Variables and State

-To use this simplified procedure, you'll neeed the tfvars file and tfstate file used to deploy the AMI-based PTFE.
+To use this simplified procedure, you'll neeed the `.tfvars` file and `.tfstate` file used to deploy the AMI-based PTFE instance.

-These files will be used against a new terraform module set to change just the PTFE software and leave the state storage such as RDS and S3 in place.
+These files will be used against a new Terraform module set to change just the PTFE software and leave the state storage, such as RDS and S3, in place.

-### Perparing Modules
+### Preparing Modules

-Download the [new terraform modules](https://github.com/hashicorp/ptfe-migration-terraform).
-We'll presume the repository is available as `ptfe-migration-terraform`, change to that directory and we'll remain there for rest of the steps.

-Place your tfvars and tfstate file in the current directory.
+Download the [new Terraform modules](https://github.com/hashicorp/ptfe-migration-terraform) into a local directory.
+Change to that directory, and place the `.tfvars` and `.tfstate` files for the AMI-based instance in the directory.

+The rest of the steps will be executed from this directory.

 ### Data Migration

-The AMI instance must be prepared before any of the new terraform is used.
+The AMI instance must be prepared before any of the new Terraform configuration is used.
 Use SSH to access the instance and download the migration tool by running:

 ```